 Latissimus Flap Breast Reconstruction

-The next most common type of reconstruction is called a latissimus flap.
+The next type of reconstruction is called a latissimus flap.
 This operation is like the tissue expander procedure except a muscle from your back with a small piece of skin is placed over the expander.
 The additional tissue and muscle ultimately makes your reconstructed breast look and feel more natural.
 The piece of skin is used to replace your nipple and areola, and therefore does a more effective job at preserving your breast shape.

 The muscle used in latissimus flap reconstruction is seldom missed even by the most athletic of patients.
 Recent studies have shown that at one year after surgery, there is no discernible difference in shoulder function.
 Compared to a tissue expander alone, the hospital stay is usually a day longer on average.
 However, in Dr. Pin’s opinion, even though a latissimus flap involves some additional surgery, it generally provides a significantly higher quality result.
 After a latissimus flap reconstruction, the reconstructed breast feels much more like a natural breast than one reconstructed with a tissue expander alone.
 It is the best operation Dr. Pin most frequently recommends to patients who want the best possible reconstructive outcome.